 Aboriginal land rights recognition in 1983 came after nearly 200 years of violent colonial dispossession and the near complete loss of land.
 For over 40 years, NSW Aboriginal people have worked to restore their Country and people.

-Land rights in NSW included unique features that remain unrealised in other parts of the country.
+The Aboriginal Land Rights Act in NSW includes unique features that remain unrealised in other parts of the country.
 The laws announced the policy of self-determination, compensation for loss, a land claims process, support for enterprises and the establishment of a network of land councils.
 Today there are 120 land councils that operate across the state.

 Professor Heidi Norman, a leading expert on Aboriginal political history, has brought together voices at the forefront of the movement, including lawyers, NSW Aboriginal Land Council Youth Committee members, students, academics, activists and organisers, to share the successes, failures and possible futures of NSW land rights.